wannier-developers/wannier90/docs/docs/user_guide/wannier90/postproc.md

 - `reduce_unk` -- Set to `.true.` to reduce file-size (and resolution) of Bloch functions by a factor of 8.
 Default is `.false.` (only relevant if `write_unk=.true.`)

-    !!! note
-        Note that there is a small bug with this feature in v3.2 (and subsequent patches) of `quantum-espresso`.
-Please use a later version (if available) or the CVS version of `pw2wannier90.f90`, which has been fixed.

 - `wvfn_formatted` -- Set to `.true.` to write formatted
     wavefunctions.
 Default is `.false.` (only relevant if